THE DAHMER CASE: PUBLIC RECORDS DON’T MATCH THE STORY

 Lionel dahmer signed a movie deal two months before the trial

-Four months after Jeff’s arrest, and two months before the trial, Lionel Dahmer inked a movie deal.
+Just four months after Jeff’s arrest—and two months before the trial began—Lionel Dahmer signed a deal for a movie based on the case.

 Jeff Dahmer had a talent agent